Bed and Breakfast Style Lodging in the Catskills

 Over half a century has passed since that fateful Christmas Eve.
 And, the Forstmann Castle, now more prominently referred to simply as “The Castle,” stands firmly as an anchor tethering the past and future generations together.
 35,000 people now visit Frost Valley and its 5,000 acres each year.
 For them, a walk through its gorgeous rooms with cherry, butternut and maple woodwork, on floors made of teak and oak parquet, while perusing the antiquely appointed features, transports them to a bygone era.

-This warm and beautifully appointed building features 11 private rooms – capacity 23 – with two twin beds each.
+This warm and beautifully appointed building features 11 private rooms with twin beds – 25 to 34 person capacity, depending on single or shared arrangements.
 Bathroom accommodations are shared, and the Castle also includes a parlor, dining room, sunroom and music room.

 Call 845-985-2291 ext.
 450